Robust stability analysis of a simple data-driven model predictive control approach: Preliminaries

 with state $x_t\in\mathbb{R}^n$, control input $u_t\in\mathbb{R}^m$, and output $y_t\in\mathbb{R}^p$.
 We assume that the model $(A,B,C,D)$ is unknown and only (noisy) input-output measurements are available.
 The control goal is to drive the system to the origin while satisfying input and output constraints $(u_t,y_t)\in\mathbb{U}\times\mathbb{Y}$ for given $\mathbb{U}\subseteq\mathbb{R}^m$, $\mathbb{Y}\subseteq\mathbb{R}^p$.

-Throughout this paper, we assume that the matrices in~\eqref{eq:MinimalLTIsystem} are a minimal realization, i.e., $(A,B)$ is controllable and $(A,C)$ is observable.
+Throughout this paper, we make the standing assumption that the matrices in~\eqref{eq:MinimalLTIsystem} are a minimal realization, i.e., $(A,B)$ is controllable and $(A,C)$ is observable.
 We consider the problem of stabilizing the origin using a quadratic stage cost with positive definite weighting matrices $Q\in\mathbb{R}^{p\times p}$ and $R\in\mathbb{R}^{m\times m}$ and assume that the origin is in the interior of the constraints, i.e., $0\in\text{int}(\mathbb{U}\times\mathbb{Y})$.